dmlc/dgl/examples/pytorch/infograph/README.md

 Here we only provide the results of 'mu', 'alpha', 'homo'.

-We notice that there's a big gap between the reported RMSE and that of our implementation.
-We also tried the authors' code and found that the gap still existed.
-This issue has been reported in https://github.com/fanyun-sun/InfoGraph/issues/8.

 |      Target       |   mu   | alpha  |  homo  |
 | :---------------: | :----: | :----: | :----: |